 (This post may contain affiliate links.
 You can read all about that boring nonsense here)

-Here are some super simple techniques you can try with your kids when they start to get angry.
+Here are some super simple techniques you can try with your kids to teach angry kids to calm down.
 Some can help prevent anger, and some are critical for when the anger is already out of control.
 Implement these strategies and you will definitely see a difference in their outbursts, and eventually less of them.

 Always a good reminder the EVERYTHING we do as adults is an example for our kids.
 How well do you control your anger?
 If you are prone to yelling and outburst, your kid will be too.
 Learn to keep an even tone and stay calm (easier said than done sometimes).
 If your kids see you staying calm, they will be more likely to do the same thing.